 - A nationwide anti-racism project involving children and young people.

 A small grant scheme worth €500,000 in total has been established to support local community-based integration projects.
-Selection of projects under this scheme is also by way of an open call for proposals which led to the selection of 131 projects nationwide.
+Selection of projects under this scheme is also by way of an open call for proposals.

 The Government is also using European Union funding to support migrant integration.
 Under the Asylum, Migration and Integration Fund (AMIF), €4.5 million has been made available over 3 years to support civil society organisations delivering asylum and integration projects nationwide.
 Further AMIF funding is being channelled to local authorities and local community organisations via the Irish Refugee Protection Programme.
 European Social Fund support of €3.3 million over 4 years has been allocated to migrant employability projects.